fixmycrypto/FixMyCrypto/README.md

 ### Recommended

 Similar to indices, “accounts” specifies the range of accounts to check against.
 For most users, if you had only one account for a particular coin tied to this recovery phrase, the account will be “0”.
-As with “indicies”, you can specify a range using hyphens and commas.
+As with “indices”, you can specify a range using hyphens and commas.

 ETH and SOL tend to use different account numbers instead of different indices.